boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 Upon receipt, the merchant:
   - Checks that `cid_c` is a valid string and `bal_cust_0` ≥ 0 and `bal_merch_0` ≥ 0 are positive integers.
-  - Checks that `pk_cust` is a valid EdDSA public key for the curve specified by `tezos-client` and that `cust_addr` is a valid Tezos tz1 address that is correctly derived from `pk_cust`.
+  - Checks that `cust_pk` is a valid EdDSA public key for the curve specified by `tezos-client` and that `cust_addr` is a valid Tezos tz1 address that is correctly derived from `cust_pk`.
   - Checks that `merch_pp_hash` is correct with respect to `SHA3-256(merch_PS_pk, merch_addr, merch_pk)` and rejects channel open request if not.
   - Checks that `cust_addr` is an implicit Tezos account (tz1 address), and not a smart contract address (KT1 address).
 This is to ensure that dispersed payouts on channel closure cannot be failed by a smart contract refusing payments.